melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Pollinator observations: saw a surprising number of house flies today.
 Got a video of one (in plot 45) feeding on a *Campanula* anther for a long time.
 Not sure how much pollen they are moving given their lack of hair, but they are certainly making contact with the important organs!
 Also saw a *B. sylvica* visit a *C* in plots for the first time today.

+### Aug 12 2021

+Phenology was short today (less than two hours).
+Very few (<10) new plants.

+Got a late start today (due to evening volunteering down in Nederland).
+I wanted to put up two more sensors (probably plots 57 and 62) but didn't make it.
+I put in the rebar and left the pole at plot 57.
+Remember tent stakes next time!

+No visible damage to any sensors.
+I fixed the sensor in plot 25; was SP510 number 1650 but is now SP510 1642.
+Also did a card swap on sensor in plot 16.

+I talked to a BCOS scientist (Carrie?) about *Thermopsis* seeds.
+She said that the seeds down on the plains aren't ready until "hard dough" stage, when fruit are starting to split.
+She had not seen the frangible fruit falling like in our meadows!
+Wonder why that is - predation?
+Physiology?
+But it means the fruit I have collected thus far likely don't have useful seeds.
+Look for fruit that is brown and starting to crack open!